ASSAULT ATTORNEYS IN NYC

 The Definition of Assault in New York State

 Assault occurs when the perpetrator causes another person physical harm.
-The severity of the injury and the defendant’s intent to cause harm plays a role in whether the degree the assault is.
+The severity of the injury and the defendant’s intent to cause harm plays a role in the degree the assault is classified as.

-- Second-degree assault occurs when an assailant either intends to cause serious harm or does cause serious harm.
-Second-degree assault doesn’t require serious harm – only the intention to commit it.
+- Second-degree assault occurs when an assailant either intends to cause serious harm or actually does so.
+Second-degree assault doesn’t require serious harm — only the intention to commit it.
 While third-degree assault is a misdemeanor, second-degree assault is a Class D felony that carries a mandatory sentence.

-- First-degree assault is assault with a deadly weapon or with the deliberate intent to disfigure or amputate.
+- First-degree assault involves a deadly weapon or carries the deliberate intent to disfigure or amputate.
 The minimum sentence for this felony charge is five years in a state prison.

 Civil Claims for Assault

 Regardless of a criminal conviction, victims can sue assailants in civil court to recover damages.
 In fact, the standard of proof is lower in civil court, making it easier for you to receive justice after an attack.